Contextual Salience for Fast and Accurate Sentence Vectors: Performance

-\subsubsection{Procedure}
+The benchmarks perfomed include subjectivity detection (SUBJ), product reviews (CR), entailment (SICK), opinion polarity (MPQA), question-type identification (TREC), movie reviews (MR), paraphrase detection (MRPC), semantic similarity (STS) through Facebook's SentEval \cite{conneau2017supervised} suite of tests as well as the IMDB review dataset.
+To evaluate the quality of the transfer-learned sentence embeddings, the benchmarks perform a linear regression classification on the returned sentence vectors.
+Unlike in previous sections, fastText\footnote{2m vocabulary 300d word vectors trained w/ Common Crawl} \cite{mikolov2018advances} is used, which has less predictive word vectors \cite{conneau2017supervised}, but supports character-level word vector prediction for misspelled or esoteric words\footnote{\citet{ajay_patel_2018_1196590} was used for fast vector lookup}.
+The downstream tests were performed by feeding the unsupervised sentence embeddings to a neural network for supervised classification.
+Because the word vector model contained fewer capitalized words, lowercased performance was generally better than case-sensitive performance.

+\subsection{Procedure}

-The following includes the variation discussed earlier in this paper as well as the global context only version, measuring to the sentence average instead of the global average.
-This variation approximates the sigmoid linearly for the local case, as the distances in the local case tend to cluster more.
-The global-only harmonic mean results are comparable.
+The following Algorithms~\ref{alg:example1}~and~\ref{alg:example2} include the sentence variation discussed earlier in this paper as well as the global context only version, which measures to the global average instead of the sentence average.
+The sentence variation approximates the sigmoid linearly, as the distances in the sentence case tend to cluster more.